Methodology

 Contact us

-If you have a specific enquiry about Teacher and Leader development: ECF and NPQs statistics and data:
+If you have a specific enquiry about Teacher and leader development: ECF and NPQs statistics and data:

-Early Career Analysis and Research Team
+Career Professional Development (CPD) Analysis Team

 Email: Jay.KHAMIS@EDUCATION.GOV.UK